 Women have always been leaders.

 Despite popular perceptions, women have always led in their local communities, governments, businesses, and will only continue to blaze pathways for the rest of us to follow.
 As mothers and nurturers, women lead.
 As organizers, creators, and multi-faceted doers, women lead.
 As people who make everyday decisions and create action, women lead.
-In every case, women have shown us that unfeigned leadership isn’t about requiring a following of thousands or elevating one’s self through authoritarian strategies—but about lifting others up, no matter the circumstances.
+In every case, women have shown us that unfeigned leadership isn’t about requiring a following of thousands or elevating oneself through authoritarian strategies—but about lifting others, no matter the circumstances.
 When a woman affects one life, they are a natural leader in their own right.
 This is not a recent phenomenon; nor did women begin to demonstrate these dynamic qualities until recently.